Q: What is Rosemont 2020?

 Q: Does Two Terms, One Focus, impact the School of Graduate & Professional Studies?

 A: No. The Two Terms will only be in place for the Undergraduate College.
-Graduate courses will remain in the 14-week format, and Professional Studies courses will continue as scheduled in 7-week terms, either on campus or online, in accordance with the College’s three phases plan.
+Graduate courses will remain in the 14-week format, and Professional Studies courses will continue as scheduled in 7-week terms.
+All classses of the School of Graduate and Professional Studies will be online for the Fall Semester, in accordance with the College’s three phases plan.

 Faculty & Staff FAQ